-Advanced Diploma of Therapeutic Yoga Teaching 10887NAT, Cricos Code 105457E, 1800 hours.
+Advanced Diploma of Therapeutic Yoga Teaching 11335NAT, Cricos Code 117862D, 1800 hours.
 3 years.
-Includes the foundation study of Yoga for life, Teaching Yoga, and further study towards imparting the therapeutic science and art of Yoga.
-RPL for 10886NAT Diploma of Yoga Teaching of 1200 hours.
+The holistic application of Yoga, inclusive of foundation study in Yoga for life, Teaching Yoga, and further study towards imparting yoga as a therapeutic science and art.
+RPL for 11328NAT Diploma of Yoga Teaching of 1200 hours.